 Most students anxiously await the start of winter break.
-But two short weeks later, the excitement of the season is over and they find themselves suddenly heading back to class for one of the busiest months of the year.
+But a few short weeks later, the excitement of the season is over, and they find themselves suddenly heading back to class for the busiest month of the year.

 Each January, Educational Connections Director Erin Ebert notices the same patterns while speaking with concerned parents.

 I’ve watched this happen for 23 years and would argue January is the most important academic month of the year.
-The work tends to get more challenging and there’s usually a lot more of it before the end of the grading period!
-And it all amps up right after a two-week break where students have the luxury of sleeping in, relaxing and getting away from their weekday groove.
+The work tends to get more challenging, and there’s usually a lot more of it before the end of the grading period!
+And it all amps up right after a long school break, where students have the luxury of sleeping in, relaxing, and getting away from their weekday groove.